 Restricted Trading list:

-- Additions and removals of a security to/from the restricted list require Compliance approval and such changes are circulated firm-wide via email.
+- Additions and removals of a security to/from the restricted list require Compliance approval.
 All employees can access BAM’s restricted trading list online.

-- The Eze Castle and FlexTrade Compliance function (part of Eze Castle and FlexTrade, our trade order management systems) are used for pre-trade compliance and automatically enforces trade restrictions and prevents trade orders from being executed.
+- Order Gateway is used for pre-trade compliance and automatically enforces trade restrictions, which prevents trade orders from being executed.